earth2observe/downscaling-tools/doc/manual.rst

 The conents of the example1.ini file is shown below.
 This contains all the settings fro th ee2o_getvar scripts.
 For example, by changing the line "interpolmethod=linear" to "interpolmethod=nearest" the script will uses a different interpolation method.
-Here the local elevation mdoel (wflow_dem.map) is also specified.
+Here the local elevation model (wflow_dem.map) is also specified.
 The map can be in any GDAL supported raster format.
-Teh grid should be defined in lat,lon
+The grid should be defined in lat,lon

 .. literalinclude:: _download/example1.ini